gmherb/envtab/README.md

 `envtab` aims to be your goto tool for working with environment variables.
 Organize sets of environment variables into loadouts.
 A loadout is a collection of environment variables that can be exported into the shell.
 Loadouts are named, optionally tagged, and can include a description. `envtab` stores these loadouts in your `$HOME` directory (`~/.envtab`)

+`envtab` loadouts can also be enabled on shell login.

 ## Usage

 ```